crdsonnet/crdsonnet/docs/crdsonnet/renderEngine.md

 `new` returns a renderEngine.

-Accepted values for `engineType` are "static", "dynamic"
+Accepted values for `engineType` are "static", "dynamic", "ast"